 How To Protect Yourself In Your Car

-Did you know that there are 13 percent of people who do not use their seat belt on a regular basis?
-Even if you do not fall in this dangerous minority, you may not know exactly how to wear your seat belt to best protect yourself.
-Here some seat belt safety tips to help keep you secure.
+Did you know that there is 13 percent of people do not use their seat belts on a regular basis?
+Even if you do not fall into this dangerous minority, you may not know exactly how to wear your seat belt to best protect yourself.
+Here are some seat belt safety tips to help keep you secure.